codingcracker71/Reading_Quest/README.md

 Typography: The font for the buttons and heading is Georgia.

 Visual Hierarchy: The heading is at the top of the page, the buttons are at the center, and the footer is at the bottom right.
-The _Play_ button is first, the _Settings_ button is second, and the _Difficulty_ button is last.
+The _Play_ button is first, the _Settings_ button is second, and the _Difficulty_ button is third.

 Feedback states: When I hover over the buttons, they increase in size and change colors.

 Responsive design: When I shrink the screen size, the buttons, heading, shield image, and background image shrink to adjust.

 ## Technologies Used